 Head of Department: Mrs Kirsty Richardson

-Girls at Downe House are encouraged to widen their knowledge of performance styles as well as take an active role in engaging fully with performance and theoretical aspects of Drama.
+Girls at Downe House are encouraged to widen their knowledge of performance styles as well as take an active role in engaging fully with performance and theoretical aspects of drama.

 In the Lower School, pupils study a wide range of topics to expand their vocal and physical skills as well as their performance terminology.
 We explore performance work through devising original theatre, producing polished improvisation performances and tackling scripts.
 The girls benefit from being exposed to a wide range of styles, genres and performance opportunities.

-Theatre in Education (TIE): Within this unit, students explore how to communicate a message through their planning, developing and performance of a TIE piece.
+Theatre in Education (TIE): Within this unit, pupils explore how to communicate a message through their planning, developing and performance of a TIE piece.
 In order to achieve this, they must consider their target audience and develop key TIE skills include marking the moment, hot seating and forum theatre.

-Storytelling: Within this unit, we encourage students to build upon their knowledge of abstract devices from Remove such as narration, as well as exploring more advanced devices such a physicalisation of the text and puppetry.
+Storytelling: Within this unit, we encourage girls to build upon their knowledge of abstract devices from Remove such as narration, as well as exploring more advanced devices such a physicalisation of the text and puppetry.

-Every pupil taking Drama in Upper Fourth will aim to complete a Bronze Arts Award qualification – a level 1 award in the Arts managed by Trinity College London in association with Arts Council England.
+Every pupil taking drama in Upper Fourth will aim to complete a Bronze Arts Award qualification – a level 1 award in the Arts managed by Trinity College London in association with Arts Council England.
 The mission of Arts Award is to foster an enjoyment of the arts, to support young people to connect with and take part in the wider arts world, developing creativity, communication and leadership.
 Pupils take full ownership of their qualification, which will hopefully empower pupils and inspire them to develop the skills necessary for success at GCSE.
 Not only will pupils receive an arts qualification at the end of the academic year, but they will also have developed their communication and leadership skills, whilst honing their independent learning techniques.